 No, our board is brand new and still in development as we onboard key board members in perspective of our banking license application.

 The Mt Pelerin trademark has been registered in the banking and finance industry.
 The core banking system will be partly open source under specific licenses, and partly proprietary with key parts being the object of patents.
 Source code for our tokens, multi-signature smart contracts and wallet app is already visible on our GitHub along with their licenses.

 The project was first established under Smart Execution SA, a company registered in 2017 in Geneva, Switzerland (link to the Swiss registry of commerce).
 However, the project in itself was born in 2014.

-Arnaud Salomon and the team.
+Arnaud Salomon, Mt Pelerin's CEO and founder, and the team.

-Soon after our Swiss launch, we will be looking at getting a NY Charter banking license in order to do our own compensation in USD.
+Soon after our Swiss launch, we would be looking at getting a NY Charter banking license in order to do our own compensation in USD.
 We are actually documenting this step with the treasurer/CFO of a really well known private bank in Geneva who supports our project.

 You can see our team members, their citizenship and their LinkedIn profiles here.